 For his rookie campaign, Robinson hit .297, led the league with twenty-nine stolen bases, and finished second in the National League with 125 runs scored.
 In 151 games he lashed out 175 hits, including 12 home runs.
 Usually hitting second in the batting order, he walked seventy-four times and led the league in sacrifice hits.
 On defense, his sixteen errors at first base were the second highest total in the league, but his fielding was generally considered adequate.

 With Robinson the biggest addition to the lineup, the Dodgers captured the National League pennant.
 In the World Series, Jackie and his teammates lost to the powerful Yankees in a thrilling seven-game classic.
-The 1947 season was the first in which the full membership of the Baseball Writers Association of America selected a Rookie of the Year, and Robinson beat out twenty-one-game-winner Larry Jansen of the New York Giants for the award.
+The 1947 season was the first in which the full membership of the Baseball Writers Association of America selected a Rookie of the Year, and Robinson beat out 21-game winner Larry Jansen of the New York Giants for the award.
 In the National League Most Valuable Player voting, he finished fifth.
 At season's end, Dixie Walker admitted that "(Robinson) is everything Branch Rickey said he was when he came up from Montreal."13

 The integration of major-league baseball proceeded without critical incident.
 Though Robinson was scorned by some of his teammates, was harassed by enemy bench jockeys, and received a steady diet of fastballs close to his head; he faithfully abided by his promise to Rickey to turn the other cheek.
 Even when veteran outfielder Enos "Country" Slaughter of the Cardinals appeared to deliberately try to maim him with his spikes in an August 20 game at Ebbets Field, Jackie didn't retaliate.